wanted2/caineng.in/www/_posts/2021-06-07-never-let-the-boss-surprised.md

 In practice, there are two signs of lack of self-esteem:

-* The members fear their own errors and try to hide the failures from the eyes of the PM.
+* The members fear their own errors and try to hide the troubles from the eyes of the PM.
 They are threatened by their own mistakes, though everyone can have mistakes!

 * The members try to point out the mistakes of others.
-They try to take advantage of others' failures and cover their own.
+They try to take advantage of others' troubles and cover their own.

 __A man who is high self-esteem will never hide his own badness nor laugh at other mistakes.
-He faces his failures as challenges and helps others to improve.__
+He faces his troubles as challenges and helps others to improve.__

 Then a man without self-esteem always makes the boss surprised!